 Applications should be sent via mail to the address listed below.
 Every eligible application must contain the following, as separate documents:

-1. An artist resume/CV including name, address, telephone number, email, and short bio (max.
+1. An artist resume/CV including name, address, telephone number, and email (max.
 2 pages)

 2. Artist statement (max.
 250 words)